 Summarize Within calculates statistics in areas where geometries from the input DataFrame are within or overlap specified boundaries.
 The boundaries can be a polygon geometry column or you can summarize within hexagonal or square bins.

 Summarize Within takes a DataFrame and a boundary, and stacks them on top of each other.
 After stacking, you can look down through the stack and count the number of summarized input records that fall within the input boundaries.
-You can also calculate simple statistics about the attributes of the input summary records, such as sum, mean, minimum, maximum, and so on.
+You can also calculate statistics about the attributes of the input summary records, such as minimum, maximum, sum, mean, weighted mean, and so on.

 There are two ways to specify the boundaries:

 - Use a square or hexagonal bin of a specified size that is generated

 The bin size specifies how large the bins are.
 If you are summarizing into hexagons, the size is the height of each hexagon, and the width of the resulting hexagon will be two times the height divided by the square root of three.
 If you are aggregating into squares, the bin size is the height of the square, which is equal to the width.

 Use Summarize Within to calculate standard statistics as well as geographically weighted statistics.
 Standard statistics summarize the statistical values without weighting.
 Weighted statistics calculate values using the geographically weighted attributes of lines within a polygon, or the attributes of polygons within a polygon.
 Weighted statistics do not apply to points within polygons.

 Standard statistics and geographically weighted statistics can be calculated for attributes that represent either counts or rates.
 These are defined as follows:

 - Counts—Attributes that represent a sum or quantity of an entity at a point location, along a line, or within a polygon.
 Examples of count-type attributes include the population of a country, the number of taxi pickups in a census block, and the number of dams along a river.
 For line and polygon features, counts are proportioned before calculating standard or weighted statistics.